learn-co-students/nyc04-seng-ft-041920/23-event-handling/README.md

-# Browser Events
+# Handling Events

 ## Learning Goals
 - [ ] Use events to allow user interaction with the page
-- [ ] Identify commonly used event listeners
+- [ ] Identify commonly used event types
 - [ ] Identify important attributes on the event object and their uses
 - [ ] Combine knowledge of DOM manipulation and events to allow user interaction to change DOM

 ### What are some common things users do on a webpage?

+scroll
+click
+typing
+search (type in an input field, submit a form)

 [All the Events](https://developer.mozilla.org/en-US/docs/Web/Events)

 ### What are the steps for creating interaction with the DOM?
-1.
-2.
-3.
+1. find the element we care about handling events on
+2. add an event listener with the event type and callback
+3. in the callback, tell js we want to happen

 ## What are Web Events 🤔